csteach436/csteach436.github.io/coursework.md

   * analysis of work conducted so far
     * e.g. during semester & DEV week
   * presentation and demonstration
-    * outline current state of web app
+    * outline current state of application/project
-    * show prototypes and designs
+    * show prototypes, designs, outlines &c.
     * explain what works & does not work
+      * i.e. outline what has been completed to date...
     * ...

 <a id="assessment3"></a>

 ##### 3. final assessment (40%)

-* continue to develop your app concept and prototypes
+* continue to develop your application/project concept and prototypes
 * working app (as close as possible...)
-  * **NO** PHP, Python, Ruby, Go, XML, SQL, Bootstrap...
-* explain design decisions
+  * or project research and development
+* clearly detail
+  * technology choices
+  * metadata schemes &c.
+  * manipulation and rendering of ML
-  * describe patterns used in design of UI and interaction
+  * choice of semantic organisation and usage
-  * layout choices...
+  * ...
 * show and explain implemented differences from DEV week
   * where and why did you update the app?
   * perceived benefits of the updates?